What can I put in each bin?Your GO bin is designed for all organic material that has grown in your garden or on your property. This includes:

 - Fluorescent tubes or CFL’s (compact fluorescent lamps)

-- Electronic equipment (E-Waste)
+- Electronic equipment (e-Waste)

 - Aerosol cans